-(a) Relocation benefits are extended with the understanding that if the employee voluntarily terminates employment or is terminated for cause within twelve (12) months of the effective date of hire, the Authority will require the individual to repay a pro-rated amount of the expenses paid in connection with their relocation, unless the required reimbursement is waived by the President/CEO.
-An offer letter or the employment contract executed by the new or relocating employee shall reflect these requirements.
+- (a) Relocation benefits are extended with the understanding that if the employee voluntarily terminates employment or is terminated for cause within twelve (12) months of the effective date of hire, the Authority will require the individual to repay a pro rated amount of the expenses paid in connection with his or her relocation.
+An offer letter or the employment contract executed by the new or relocating employee shall reflect these requirements. - (b) Approved and authorized relocation benefits must be disbursed within one (1) year of the employee's effective date of hire.
+This includes expenses for Immediate Family who are not able to accompany the employee in the initial relocation. - (c) The Authority may reimburse for actual relocation expenses that are not directly billed to the Authority.
+Original receipts are required for reimbursement of all Travel Expenses.